-In this thesis, we propose to address the Casimir effect with an hydrodynamic approach based on an acoustical analogy: the acoustic Casimir force.
+In this thesis, we propose to address the Casimir and ZPF effects with an hydrodynamic approach based on an acoustical analogy: the acoustic Casimir force.
 Here, when two plates are immersed in a fluid insonified by ultrasound radiation, a force arises from the acoustic radiation pressure difference between the inner and outer domain delimitated by the plates.